tcwicks/DataUtilities/README.md

 * CXSQLExt.CredentialSave(string secretKey, string secretValue)  -- Saves credentials under the specified key

 No retreve function is implemented.
 This is intentional.
 GCP Big Query methods will retrieve the credentials internally and use them based on the specified key.

+Note: For security reasons please edit EncryptionUtil.cs and change the hard coded text in RandomGuid

 ### SQL Server To Google Big Query Replication
 Google big query is amazing for querying ginormous record sets.
 However its not the best for complex ETL operations with point updates.
 CDC based replication carries a significant overhead.
 This implementation uses a keep it simple approach.
 This implementation will: